Insights & Discussion

 2021 Complementary Therapies in Medicine Lavender essential oil on postmenopausal women with insomnia: Double-blind randomized trial dos Reis Lucena L, dos Santos-Junior JG, Tufik S, Hachul H

-Randomised Controlled Trial Insomnia Lavender Postmenopausal
+Randomised Controlled Trial Insomnia Lavender Sleep

 Methodology: 35 postmenopausal women, clinically diagnosed with insomnia, were recruited and divided into two groups - an Aroma Group and a Placebo Group - for a double-blind, randomized controlled trial.
 Over 29 days, participants in the Placebo Group inhaled sunflower oil, while participants in the Aroma Group inhaled lavender oil.
 Both groups were given sleep hygiene guidelines before embarking on the trial and received follow-up on a weekly basis.
 Evaluations were performed both pre- and post-intervention.